byuawsfhtl/PythonStandardAction/README.md

 8. Class names must be in pascal case (ex.
 ExampleClass)

+9. First line of docstring must end with period

+10. Classes must have a docstring

 ## Adding action to your workflow

 This action is best used in the same section as the meds action.
 Just add it as another step like the following.